nicholaswmin/fsm/README.md

 ```

 Transitions can only be triggered if listed under current `state`,
-otherwise they throw an `TransitionError`:
+otherwise they throw a `TransitionError`:

 ```js
 const turnstile = fsm({